In an ideal world, you’d be able to train as long as you wanted and never see a decline in effort, intensity, or power.

 Benefits of Beta-Alanine

 Numerous studies and a comprehensive meta-analysis have confirmed the ergogenic benefits of beta-alanine[3,4] noting it can lead to significant improvements in endurance when exercises last between 60-240 seconds.
-This makes beta-alanine a must-have supplement if you use a lot of supersets, drop sets, forced sets during your resistance-training workouts, or if you like to do circuit-training and/or CrossFit-style workouts.
+This makes beta-alanine a must-have supplement if you use a lot of supersets, drop sets, forced sets during your resistance-training workouts.
+It’s also ideal if you like to do circuit-training and/or CrossFit-style workouts.

 The data has shown that beta-alanine can benefit performance in exercise lasting less than one minute (i.e. the length of a typical weight lifting set), but the results haven’t been statistically significant.